Nature40/BatRack/docs/index.md

 -----

-At the attached camera should be shielded with a vhf fleece.
+The camera should be shielded with a vhf fleece.
-Especially the high quality camera send out vhf noise, if the NoIR camera is use this step can be skipped.
+Especially the high quality camera s produces vhf noise, if the NoIR camera is used this step can be skipped.

 ![BatRack - camera is shielded with vhf fleece](img/batrack-vhf-fleece.jpeg)